Email goes to AI Agent.Time comes back to you.

 Describe the busywork once—let Owlu run it every time mail shows up.

-- Chain the boring parts—sorting, summarizing, notifying, filing—before you ever open the thread
+- Chain the boring parts — sorting, summarizing, notifying, filing — before you open the thread

 The email outlines the final partnership agreement review and key deadlines for Q2 collaboration.